GrigoriyPA/GraphEngine3D/README.md

 # GraphEngine3D

 The project was created to develop and test a 3D graphics engine.
-For use you need to instal SFML, GLEW, Assimp and add them to standard include path:
+For use you need to instal SFML, GLEW, Assimp and add them to standart include path:

 #include <SFML/...>